idkwhere1sthisname/WiiMart/README.md

 Nintendo, if you want me to take this down, please email me at wiimartshopping@gmail.com (please don't though I love this)
 WiiMart is the first ever Wii Shop Channel revival that lasted more than a week and still wasn't nuked!
-You can find its source code here.
+## This repository contains the source code of the backend.

 # Download
 The cIOSes are [here](https://wiimart.github.io/cIOS/) while WiiMart's WAD [here](https://wiimart.github.io/wad/).
 In the meantime, [join the Discord!](https://dsc.gg/WiiMart)